Custom and self build housing

 Fenland District Council has a register for people who are looking to buy a serviced plot of land to build their own home.
 It is controlled by government legislation.

-The government asks us to compare the number of people on the register against the number of planning permissions granted/number of dwellings actually build as self build/custom homes.
+The government asks us to compare the number of people on the register against the number of planning permissions granted/number of dwellings actually built as self build/custom homes.
 If the number of people on the register is greater than the number of planning permissions/homes actually built then the government states that there should be a tilted balance in favour of granting planning permission for self build/custom homes.

 In Fenland's case, the number of homes that get built as custom/self builds is far greater than the number of people on the register of interest.
 Given this, you may like to consider receiving notifications of new planning applications as an alternative to going on the custom and self build register.
 This way you will be able to receive early information about potential buildings plots.